preciofishbone/OmniaDocsG2/pages/page-settings/publishing-app-settings-612/index.rst

 To edit a menu option, click the pen, to delete it, click the dust bin.

 .. image:: editor-navigation-settings-editdelete.png

-For more information about how to work with publishing layouts, see: :doc:`Publishing Layouits </admin-settings/business-group-settings/publishing-apps/publishing-65/layoutindex>`

 Document Managment settings
 -----------------------------------